cheneyyu/PeakForge/README.md

 - The `peakforge peakshape` subcommand emits peak-shape delta metrics and comparison plots for signal profiling.

 ### Pipeline summary
-1. Validate inputs and (optionally) call MACS2 to ensure each sample has peaks.
+1. Validate inputs and (optionally) call MACS2 to ensure each sample has peaks (paired-end BAMs automatically use `-f BAMPE`).
 2. Merge peak calls into a consensus catalogue that respects the requested overlap threshold.
 3. Quantify read counts per consensus interval with deepTools and estimate library sizes via `samtools idxstats`.
 4. Automatically select PyDESeq2 (replicates present) or the MARS (MA-plot-based Random Sampling) test (no replicates) for differential analysis.